jlucktay/factorio-server-kit/README.md

 Copyright © 2020 [James Lucktaylor](https://github.com/jlucktay).

-This project is [The Unlicense](https://choosealicense.com/licenses/unlicense/) licensed.
+This project is licensed with [the Unlicense](https://unlicense.org).

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_